KarolMaliglowka/KarolMaliglowka/README.md

 ### Hi there 👋

-I started on 8-bit Atari writing in basic... now backend in dotnet frontend angular
+I started on 8-bit Atari writing in basic ...

+now backend in dotnet frontend angular

 what do I want to learn? python, micropython, machine learning ...